This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Use a free printable Habit Tracker and Goal Planner to chart a path and achieve your goals!
 There's a weekly and monthly version and easy instructions.
 Looking for inspiration to get started?
-I'll share how I used them in my weight loss journey.
+Check out the mini and micro habit examples.

-Today is the perfect time to get started on your journey to better health.
+Today is the perfect time to get started on your journey to better health and your goals.
 It doesn't matter what day of the year it is!
 And, you don't have to purchase a detailed, expensive plan either.
 You just need to jump in and get started.

 The thinking behind this framework and these trackers is that performing small daily actions that are in alignment with a goal will slowly inch you towards success.
 It's the snowball effect!
 Small, incremental changes add up.